-- 5.1.26 The expected annual housing delivery rates are expressed as a trajectory for the plan period.
+- The expected annual housing delivery rates are expressed as a trajectory for the plan period.
 Appendix 3 contains the detailed housing trajectory.
 Planning permissions and sites under construction play an important role in delivering homes in the short term until the allocations in this Plan come forward.
-From 2020 and for every year throughout the plan period, the housing trajectory demonstrates at least a five year supply of deliverable housing land. - 5.1.27 Housing land is provided in accordance with the settlement hierarchy as identified in Policy ST1.
-Taking into consideration past delivery rates, analysis of historic trends and consideration of future windfall sources the Council considers a windfall allowance of 100 dwellings per annum (1,200 during the plan period) to be justified.
+From 2020 and for every year throughout the plan period, the housing trajectory demonstrates at least a five year supply of deliverable housing land.
+The trajectory shows that from the point the Local Plan is expected to be adopted (2023), there will be a five year supply of housing land. - 5.1.27 Housing land is provided in accordance with the settlement hierarchy as identified in Policy ST1.
+Taking into consideration past delivery rates, analysis of historic trends and consideration of future windfall sources the Council considers a windfall allowance of 100 76 dwellings per annum (1,200 912 during the plan period) to be justified.
 This has been identified from 2026-2027 onwards, and included in the housing supply.